DeadWisdom/blazon/README.md

 ## Environment

 Blazon supports multiple "environments".
 Each environment can use different constraints, types, and named schemas.
-Currently the only two environments out of the box are called `blazon.json_schema` and `blazon.native` for using expressing JSON Schemas and a similar native python systems, respectively.
+Currently the only two environments out of the box are called `blazon.json` and `blazon.native` for using expressing JSON Schemas and a similar native python systems, respectively.